stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 This spell can physically repair a magic item or construct, but the spell can’t restore magic to such an object.

-This size of object that can be mended increases by 1-foot when you reach 5th level (2-feet), 11th level (3-feet), and 17th level (4-feet).

 ## Message
 *Transmutation Cantrip*<br>
 **Casting Time:** 1 Action<br>